UKPLab/sentence-transformers/examples/training/multilingual/README.md

 The [examples/training/multilingual](https://github.com/UKPLab/sentence-transformers/blob/master/examples/training/multilingual/) folder contains some scripts that downloads parallel training data and brings it into the right format:
 - [get_parallel_data_opus.py](get_parallel_data_opus.py): This script downloads data from the [OPUS](http://opus.nlpl.eu/) website.
 - [get_parallel_data_tatoeba.py](get_parallel_data_tatoeba.py): This script downloads data from the [Tatoeba](https://tatoeba.org/) website, a website for language learners with example sentences for more than many languages.
-- [get_parallel_data_ted2020.py](get_parallel_data_ted2020.py): This script downloads data the [TED2020 corpus](https://github.com/UKPLab/sentence-transformers/blob/master/docs/datasets/TED2020.md), which contains transcripts and translations of more than 4,000 TED and TEDx talks in 100+ languages.
+- [get_parallel_data_talks.py](get_parallel_data_talks.py): This script downloads data the parallel sentences corpus, which contains transcripts and translations of more than 4,000 talks in 100+ languages.

 ## Evaluation